-valid unless it starts from his passion for construc-tion.
+valid unless it starts from his passion for construction.
 Treat him as artifex and all the details fall into place.
 Take him as anything save the artist and you will get muddled with contradictions.
 Or you will waste a lot of time finding that he don't fit your particular preconceptions or your particular theories.

-The Anglo-Saxon is particularly inept at under-standing the Latin clarity of "Qui veut la fin veut les moyens."
+The Anglo-Saxon is particularly inept at understanding the Latin clarity of "Qui veut la fin veut les moyens."
 Who wills the end wills the means.
-There is Lenin's calm estimate of all other Burgian parties: They are very claver very they can

-Russian parties: They are very clever, yes, they can do EVERYTHING except act.
+There is Lenin's calm estimate of all other Russian parties: They are very clever, yes, they can do EVERYTHING except act.